Code-Institute-Submissions/Love-food-stop-waste/README.md

 ## UX
 ---
 ### This website will appeal to:

 * **Environmentally conscious citizens**
-    * I want to be able to better understand the way the Earth's resources are currently being used
+    * I want to be able to better understand the way the Earth's resources are currently being used for production and distribution of food.
     * I want to get a better understanding of the food waste problem in order to take action to fight it.
-    * I want to new easy tips and ways of being kinder to the environment and help conserve energy and resources
+    * I want to know easy tips on ways of being kinder to the environment, help conserve energy and resources.
-    * I want to help develop a sustainable food system

 * **Concerned consumers**
-    * I want to reduce food waste in my household
+    * I want to educate my family about climate change, greenhouse gases and food waste.
-    * I want to save money from buying less food
+    * I want to reduce food waste in my household and save money from buying less food.
-    * I want some creative meal or snack recipe ideas
+    * I want some creative meal or snack recipe ideas using simple ingredients and leftovers.
-    * I want to educate my family about climate change, greenhouse gases and food waste
+    * I want to receive a newsletter with ideas on how to stop food waste and new recipes that use common leftover foods.
-    * I want to support my community by donating food

 ### Wireframes